 Planet in plastic packaging project.
 How to rid the planet of garbage - new technologies and experience of the USSR. among primary and secondary school students

-This folder contains material for the scientific-practical conference "Search gives rise to discovery":
+This folder contains material for scientific-practical conference"Search gives birth to discovery":

-project, presentation, film "Plastic Fantasy"
+project, presentation, film "Fantasies Made of Plastic"

 Introduction